lorey/top-regional-repositories/README.md

 To be able to compute the given score, I have used the geocoded locations of popular GitHub users.
 I know, this favors repositories starred by popular GitHub users, but I don't think the effect is statistically relevant.
 The small number of geocoded users should be a bigger problem for statistical correctness :)

+## Find the best programmers worldwide

+I have a project called Programmer Map where you can find [the best programmers as well as interesting repos for many vities worldwide](http://programmermap.com).
+This is a new feature and will be integrated soon.

 Image: [TheAndrasBarta on Pixabay.
 CC0](https://pixabay.com/en/users/TheAndrasBarta-2004841/)